-Artificial discs are designed to replace intervertebral discs damaged by spine disorders such as degenerative disc disease or disc herniation requiring discectomy.
-As the name implies, an artificial disc is constructed in such a way that it mimics normal anatomy.
-Dr. Stieber has over a decade of experience in New York disc replacement surgery, so you can be assured you are in good hands.
+In order to treat intervertebral disc herniations or degenerative disc disease, discectomy (removal of the disc) is often necessary to treat the resulting pain and/or neurologic symptoms that are being caused by the diseased or injured disc.
+As the name implies, an artificial disc prosthesis is designed in such a way that it imitates normal anatomy.
+Dr. Stieber has over a decade of experience in performing his New York disc replacement surgery, so you can be assured you are in good hands.

-The cushioning properties of the disc make it possible for the spinal column to compress and rebound during vigorous activity.
+The disc has cushioning properties that help make it possible for the spinal column to compress and rebound during vigorous activity.

-Discs prevent bone from grinding against bone, as well as maintain enough distance between vertebrae so that nerve roots can exit the spinal canal freely, without impediment.
+Discs not only prevent bone from grinding against bone, but also maintain the normal healthy physiologic distance between vertebrae so that nerve roots can exit from spinal canal freely and without compression or irritation.

-Without discs, the spine would be a rigid column of vertebrae.
-Intervertebral discs lend flexibility to the spine, allowing full range of motion e.g., forward and backward, side-to-side.
+The spine would be a rigid column of vertebrae without the motion of the intervertebral discs.
+Intervertebral discs give flexibility to the spine, which allows for a full range of motion e.g., forward and backward, side-to-side.

-During both TDR surgery and spinal fusion, the pain-generating disc is removed and the intervertebral disc height is restored.
-During a fusion surgery, the spinal segment is stabilized with an implant and plate and/or rods and screws.
-Bone graft may be used to promote fusion of the vertebrae.
-For those patients for whom disc replacement in NYC is appropriate, a specialized device is implanted that allows the potential for motion.
-Our NYC disc replacement procedure will be gone over in exact detail with you as no two patients are the same.
+During both disc replacement surgery and spinal fusion, the pain-generating disc is removed and the intervertebral disc height is restored.
+For those patients who undergo spinal fusion surgery, the spinal segment is then stabilized with an implant and plate and/or rods and screws.
+Bone graft is commonly used to promote fusion of the bones.
+For those patients who undergo disc replacement, a specialized prosthetic device is implanted between vertebrae that allows for potential motion.
+Since no two patients are the same, our NYC disc replacement surgical plan and procedure will be explained in great detail during consultation.

-An artificial disc usually replaces the entire intervertebral disc – the annulus fibrosus, nucleus pulposus, and the endplates, depending on the type of device.
-Disc replacement surgery is typically performed in the cervical (neck) or lumbar (lower back) regions.
-The surgical approach is through the front of the neck for cervical discs and through the abdomen for lumbar discs.
+An artificial disc usually replaces the annulus fibrosus, nucleus pulposus, and the endplates, depending on the type of device.
+The cervical (neck) or lumbar (lower back) are most commonly treated with disc replacement surgery.
+During the procedure Dr. Stieber will move through the front of the neck for cervical discs and through the abdomen for lumbar discs.

-For over a decade, Dr. Stieber has published and presented research on disc replacement surgery in both the cervical and lumbar spine and is the author of multiple book chapters on disc replacement surgery.
+Dr. Stieber is the author of multiple book chapters on disc replacement surgery and has presented his research on disc replacement surgery for both the cervical and lumbar spine.
 Learn why he delivers one of the top disc replacements New York has to offer.